top of page

 Jungian Analysis in London with Nicholas Toko

 'In life, there's always a chance to grow.
-From the struggle, from the pain, from uncertainty, from the unknown.'
+From the struggle, from the pain and suffering, from uncertainty, from the unknown.'

 What is a Jungian Analyst?

-A Jungian Analyst is a therapist who works with people on a wide range of emotional issues which are negatively affecting a person's mental health, health and well-being, or psychological functioning and there is an adverse or negative impact on their personal or professional/work life.
+A Jungian Analyst is a therapist who works with people on a wide range of emotional issues which may be negatively affecting their mental health and well-being, personal or professional/work life.

 What is Jungian Analysis?

-It is difficult to overcome the experience of emotional pain and suffering, to feel like life has no meaning or purpose, to feel helpless, to face hurdles and adversity in your ambitions, goals, aspirations and in relationships with others or to be unable to express how you are feeling.
+It is difficult to overcome difficult emotions, to feel like life has no meaning or purpose, to feel helpless, to face hurdles and adversity in your ambitions, goals, aspirations and in relationships with others or to be unable to express how you are feeling.
 Talking to a therapist can bring relief, however, to find a way to access your own inner resources, to find your own inner strength can be a life changing experience free from distress or nagging thoughts, resilient, at peace with yourself and others.

-Jungian Analysis is a talk therapy which brings the unconscious mind into conscious awareness as part of the treatment of a person's emotional issues.
-Psychoanalytic therapy offers you an opportunity to talk through worries, concerns, difficulties or needs in a secure, confidential setting.
+Jungian Analysis is a talk therapy which brings the unconscious mind into conscious awareness as part of the treatment of a person's emotional issues. #Analysis offers you an opportunity to talk through worries, concerns, difficulties or needs with a trained professional in a confidential setting.

-Jungian Analysis helps to alleviate emotional suffering and to better cope with life's ups and downs.
-It is directed toward an exploration of your unconscious in order to alleviate emotional or psychological suffering felt to be no longer tolerable because of it's interferences with living.
+Jungian Analysis can help to alleviate emotional suffering and to help you better cope with life's ups and downs.
+It is directed toward an exploration of the unconscious in order to alleviate emotional suffering which may be felt to be no longer tolerable because of its interference with living.

 The goal of Jungian Analysis is a movement towards wholeness by bringing together the conscious and unconscious parts of the mind.
-This means coming to terms with the unconscious, it's specific structures and their dynamic relations to consciousness as these become available during the course of therapy.
-The process can be life changing and transformative in many positive ways.
+This means coming to terms with the unconscious, it's specific structures and their dynamic relations to consciousness as these become available during the course of analysis.

-Jungian Analysis is beneficial to all people regardless of their upbringing, culture, identity, and personal history.
-In fact, these factors play an important role in analysis.
+Jungian Analysis is beneficial to all people regardless of their upbringing, nationality, #culture, identity, and personal history.
+In fact, these factors play an important role in #analysis.

 It is an essential feature of Jungian analysis that in working towards a healthy mind, the unconscious is given a central voice, for example, through the analysis of a person's dreams, fantasies or imagination, personality type, and even drawing, painting, and sandplay'

-dream analysis. a person records their dreams and brings them to therapy for interpretation and understanding the meaning within the context from which they have arisen.
+dream analysis. #dreams are recorded and brought to therapy for interpretation and to understand the meaning within the context from which they have arisen.

-active imagination. a process of 'dreaming with open eyes', which facilitates the engagement of the unconscious into a person's conscious mind.
+#activeimagination. a process of 'dreaming with open eyes', which facilitates the engagement of the unconscious into conscious awareness.

-expressive therapy such as drawing, painting, sandplay. other creative ways to facilitate the engagement of the unconscious into the conscious mind, a non verbal, therapeutic process that makes use of a person's drawings, paintings, a sandbox using toy figures, and sometimes water, to create images, pictures or scenes of worlds that reflect a person’s inner thoughts, struggles, and concerns.
+expressive therapy such as drawing, painting, sandplay. other creative ways to facilitate the engagement of the unconscious into the conscious mind, a non verbal, therapeutic process that makes use of an individual's drawings, paintings, a sandbox using toy figures, and sometimes water, to create images, pictures or scenes of worlds that reflect an individual’s inner thoughts, struggles, and concerns.

-personality or psychological type. to become aware of one's typical patterns and in others, to better understand the dynamic nature of the human character, and to open oneself up to personal growth.
+personality or #psychological type. to become aware of one's typical behaviour and in others, to better understand the dynamic nature of their personality, and to open oneself up to personal growth.

 What can you expect from Jungian Analysis?

-• a 50 minute session with the analyst.
-Jungian analysis requires both commitment and regularity.
-A minimum requirement is a weekly session.
+• Jungian analysis requires both commitment and regularity.
+A minimum requirement is a weekly 50 minute session.

-• cost of analysis is a fixed-fee per session paid after each session.
+• cost of analysis is a fixed-fee payable after each session.
+I offer low cost therapy ranging from £60 - £70 per session

 How does Jungian Analysis help?

 We will work together on the problem or issue that you are facing.
 My approach aims to facilitates a meaningful, conscious, developmental relationship with oneself.
 Jungian Analysis treats a broad range of symptoms and moods.
-Anxiety, depression, trauma, developmental issues, personality disorders, past and life circumstances, current difficulties and aspirations, transitioning from current to new life, achieving harmony between internal and external goals, looking for meaning in life.
-We will work creatively together with all aspects of your psychological and emotional patterns which aims to develop your awareness and bring change as you come to terms with your limits and potential.
+We will also work creatively together with all aspects of your psychological and emotional patterns which aims to develop your awareness and bring change as you come to terms with your limits and potential.
+If you would like to go on a journey to discover yourself, a journey called individuation, then Jungian analysis might be for you.

 My Professional Accreditation